This is a list of all Portuguese courses. For more information, see Spanish and Portuguese.

 Emphasis on oral and written skills; first in a series; no previous knowledge of Portuguese necessary.
 Recommendations: no previous study of Portuguese.
 GE: World Languages First Level Proficiency.

 Emphasis on oral and written skills; second in a series.
 Requirements: PORT:2010.
 GE: World Languages Second Level Proficiency.

 Second-year course in one semester; reading comprehension, oral and writing skills; grammar review.
 Requirements: PORT:2000.
 GE: World Languages Fourth Level Proficiency.

 PORT:2700 Introduction to Latin American Studies3 s.h.

 Systematic differences and similarities between Spanish and Portuguese; emphasis on reading, writing.
-Requirements: nine courses numbered SPAN:2000 or above.
+Requirements: graduate standing or undergraduate Spanish heritage speaker.

 PORT:3150 Topics in Portuguese Language3 s.h.